 Altered and counterfeit Coin – 1909-S VDB cents are quite common.
 Examining several key features can help you avoid counterfeit coins.

-The 1909-S VDB Lincoln Cent is one of the most famous United States coins, both as a genuine coins and as a counterfeit coin.
+The 1909-S VDB Lincoln Cent is one of the most famous United States coins, both as a genuine coin and as a counterfeit coin.
 Its status as a first-year issue, its relatively low mintage of 484,000 pieces, and the interesting story of the “V.D.B.” initials combine to make the 1909-S VDB a particularly popular coin.

 The desirability of the 1909-S VDB makes it the most commonly altered and counterfeit coins in the world.
 For a counterfeiter, the addition of a simple, small design element (an “S” mintmark) can create a substantial profit of hundreds, if not thousands of dollars.